 Travel Insurance After Departure

 Already overseas and need travel insurance?
 It is a condition of most travel insurance policies in the UK, that they are purchased before you leave home with a start date matching your UK departure.
 However there are many circumstances where travellers can find themselves already abroad with no travel insurance and it can be a real problem to arrange cover when this happens.
 The main reason that most travel insurance companies will not issue cover after departure, is that it is quite common for people to not bother with insurance, then encounter a problem overseas and try to put cover in place quickly in an attempt to make a fraudulent claim.
 Unfortunately, this makes it difficult for those who genuinely find themselves in a situation with no cover.

-The ONLY policies that we can issue after departure from the UK are the Single Trip Short Stay or Single Trip Long Stay versions (NOT Annual Multi-Trip) of the Silver and Gold policies (not Motorcycle Silver and Motorcycle Gold).
+The ONLY policies that we can issue after departure from the UK (or EU) are the Single Trip Short Stay or Single Trip Long Stay versions (NOT Annual Multi-Trip) of the Silver and Gold policies (not Motorcycle Silver and Motorcycle Gold).
 All our other policies including Motorcycle Silver and Motorcycle Gold are INVALID if purchased after departure.
 During the buying process, you will be offered a tick box option for “ALREADY DEPARTED COVER”.
 You MUST tick this box.
 If you are not offered this tick box option for Already Departed Cover, you are not buying the right policy and it will be INVALID.
 Silver and Gold Single Trip or Long Stay are the ONLY two policies that will offer you this tick box.

 When ticking the Already Departed Cover box, you are accepting the following special conditions for policies commenced after departure from the UK or your country of residence in the EU/EEA.
 Please read these conditions very carefully and make sure that you aware of the implications :

 1 – Policies started after departure cannot be dated the same day as purchased – they MUST be dated next day or later.